-Under these principles, the amended statute of limitations provided for in this bill cannot be applied to cases in which the statute of limitations period has expired.
-This bill specifies that the amended statute of limitations applies to crimes committed on or after January 1, 2021 and to crimes for which the statute of limitations that was in effect prior to January 1, 2021, has not elapsed as of January 1, 2021.
+Under these principles, any amended statute of limitations could not be applied to cases where the statute of limitations period has already expired.
+This bill specifies that the amended statute of limitations applies to crimes committed on or after January 1, 2021.